danielsdeleo/critical/examples/future.md

 * validate monitors attributes (format, presence)

 ## TODO.after ##
+* debug method within monitors, take a block and pp the output when verbosity is on for collection
 * pre-forking shamelessly stolen from unicorn
-* unencumbered/cucumber integration *or* cheap knock-off
+* unencumbered/cucumber integration *and|or* cheap knock-off
+* log file load/search tool for ruby formatted logs -- a simple library to do that, plus irb wrapping

 ## TODO.sometime ##
 * live reload